polyaxon/polyaxon/docs/templates/query_syntax/introduction.md

 you can construct queries that match specific numbers and words.
 You can as well change sorting mechanism of the results.

+## Saved searches

+You can create searches to access the needed results, as well as your team members, without the need to construct searches every time.
+Please follow this [guide about saved searches](saved_searches).

 ## Sort

 To update the sort of an API, CLI command, or on the dashboard, you just need to provide one or